flyonspeed/OnSpeed-XPlane/README.md

 This plugin plays audio tones based on the Angle of Attack (AOA) and Fly On Speed

+## Releases

+Goto [Releases](https://github.com/flyonspeed/OnSpeed-XPlane/releases) for latest releases of this plugin.

 ## XPlane SDK

 This plugin requires the XPlane SDK to be installed.
 You can download it from the [XPlane SDK](https://developer.x-plane.com/sdk/).